 Eat more “mini” meals.
 Instead of three large meals during the day, opt for 5-6 small ones.
 This will prevent you from getting a headache because you’re hungry.
-You’re also less likely to eat a lot of any one food that could trigger a migraine.
+You’re also less likely to eat a lot of a single food that could trigger a migraine.

 Drink plenty of water.
 To stay hydrated, sip at least eight glasses of water each day.